1. Make the Most of that First impression! Curb appeal is vital. Bright seasonal flowers or plants out front create an inviting appearance.

-2. Invest a Few Hours for Future Dividends Here's your chance to clean up in real estate.
+2. Invest a Few Hours for Future Dividends Here is your chance to clean up in real estate.
 Clean up in the living room, the bathroom, the kitchen.
 If your woodwork is scuffed or the paint is fading, consider some minor redecoration.
-Fresh wall paper adds charm and value to your property.
-Prospects would rather see how great your home really looks than hear how it could look, "with a little work."
+A fresh coat of paint can add value to your property.
+Prospects want to see how great your home really looks rather than hear how it could look "with a little work."

 4. Don't Shut out a Sale If cabinets or closet doors stick in your home, you can be sure they will also stick in a prospect's mind.
 Don't try to explain away sticky situations when you can easily plane them away.
 A little effort on you part can smooth the way toward a closing.

-6. Make Room for Space Remember, potential buyers are looking for more than just comfortable living space.
-They're looking for storage space, too.
-Make sure your attic and basement are clean and free of unnecessary items.
+6. Create Maximum Space Remember, potential buyers are looking for more than just comfortable living space.
+They're looking for storage space as well.
+Make sure your attic, garage and basement are clean and free of unnecessary items.

-9. Create Dream Bedrooms Wake up prospects to the cozy comforts of your bedrooms.
+9. Create Dream Bedrooms Wake prospects up to the cozy comforts of your bedrooms.
 For a spacious look, get rid of excess furniture.
-Colorful bedspread and fresh curtains are a must.
+Fresh linens and curtains with simple and clean lines have wide appeal.